-Exterminators (or Pest Control Technicians) have the varied and sometimes interesting job of exterminating roaches, mice, mosquitoes, wasps, spiders, termites or any other animals which are considered pests.
-They can be self-employed, or work for organizations that do large scale pest control for government institutions, school facilities and food manufacturing businesses.
+An exterminator (or pest control technician) has the varied and sometimes interesting job of exterminating roaches, mice, mosquitoes, wasps, spiders, termites or any other animals which are considered pests.
+They can be self-employed or work for organizations that do large scale pest control for government institutions, school facilities and food manufacturing businesses.

 What does an Exterminator do?

 An exterminator's main job is to get rid of pest infestations, but they also have to deal with distressed customers and educate them about the various methods that may be used when dealing with the pests.
-Exterminators spend a great deal of time working in pest-infested areas that usually consist of places like basements, attics and other crawl spaces.
+An exterminator spends a great deal of time working in pest-infested areas that usually consist of places like basements, attics, and other crawl spaces.
 Though extermination is by no means a glamorous career, there is enough diversity in the types of pests and their various hideouts, that it is certainly not boring.
 In fact, exterminators might even find their jobs much more interesting than office-based, white-collar employment.

 The job requires a lot of patience in dealing with customers who are often distressed about the infestations.
 Thus, an exterminator must have knowledge of how to deal with such people and their emotions.
 There might also be children in the house who might find the idea of killing things disturbing, and it is the exterminator's job to gently explain to them the various diseases and problems that can be caused by an insect infestation in the house.